 Family comes first

 For a family-owned business, the family should indeed come first.
 To ensure that your children or other relatives won’t squabble over the company after your death, make a succession plan that will accommodate all your heirs’ wishes.
-We can provide assistance, including helping you divide your assets fairly and anticipating the applicable income tax and estate tax issues.
+We can assist, including helping you divide your assets fairly and anticipating the applicable income and estate tax issues.
+Contact us today.